Written by Anna from Expert World Travel & the Chasing the Donkey team.

 Are you planning to visit Sarajevo?
 It’s a charming city, and it may even rival many of its neighbors, such as Croatia!

-But there’s no reason to spend all your time in Bosnia and Herzegovina just in its capital.
+But there’s no reason to spend all your time in Bosnia and Herzegovina, just Sarajevo’s city center.
 And with this guide to the best day trips from Sarajevo, you definitely won’t have to!

 From captivating lakes to what locals call the oldest human-made pyramids globally, this small Balkan country has much to offer the adventurous explorer.

 Mostar is one of the most famous cities in Bosnia and Herzegovina, largely thanks to the Red Bull cliff diving series that takes place in the city every year.
-Divers from around the world gather in this charming city and plunge themselves off a platform erected on the famous bridge (Stari Most) into the cold Neretva River below.
-I
+Divers from around the world gather in this charming city and plunge themselves off a platform erected on the famous bridge Stari Most bridge into the cold Neretva River below.

-t’s definitely an exhilarating activity, but it’s something locals have been doing for ages before the Red Bull series caught onto it.
-That’s why you can usually spot people in swimming trunks on the bridge – they’re waiting to collect a certain amount of money before they jump off the bridge for your entertainment.
+It’s definitely an exhilarating activity, but it’s something locals have been doing for ages before the Red Bull series caught onto it.
+That’s why you can usually spot people in swimming trunks on the old stone bridge – they’re waiting to collect a certain amount of money before they jump off the bridge for your entertainment.

 Though Stari Most might be the most iconic city sight, it’s certainly not the only one worth your time.
-We recommend a visit to the Biscevic House for an insight into how people lived in the olden days and a visit to the Koski Mehmed Pasha Mosque, which offers captivating views of the river.
+We recommend a visit to the Biscevic House for an insight into how people lived in the olden days and a visit to the Koski Mehmed Pasha Mosque, which offers captivating River Neretva views.

-If you only have time for one or two places to visit close to Sarajevo, make sure that Mostar is one of them.
-It’s one of the most incredible destinations in the entire Balkans!
+If you only have time for one or two places to visit near Sarajevo, make sure that Mostar is one of them.
+It’s one of the most incredible destinations in the Balkans!

 It takes about two hours to get to Mostar from Sarajevo if you drive and much longer if you take the local train, which I don’t recommend.
-I found the trains filthy, slow, and, quite frankly, I did not feel very secure.
+I found the trains filthy and slow, and, quite frankly, I did not feel very secure.

 How far is Mostar from Sarajevo?